tobiasli/groceries/README.md

 print(repr(Ingredient('10 2/3 tbs soy sauce')))
 # <Ingredient object: 1.60 dl soy sauce: <Unit: volume: [liter, litre, liters, ...]>>
 ```
-To simply get the most reasonable representation of the `Ingredient`,
+String formatting of an `Ingredient` yields the most reasonable
+representation representation of the amount and unit of an
-simply convert it to a string:
+ingredient:
 ```python
 print(Ingredient('302.3949133 grams baked beans'))
 # 1 lbs baked beans
 ```

 ### GroceryList
-`GroceryList` is the base component for most of the functionality in `groceries`.
-A `GroceryList` accepts groceries
-as strings on a human readable format.
-They are added to a `GroceryList` as `Ingredient` instances.
+A `GroceryList` accepts groceries as strings on a human readable format.
+The groceries are added to the `GroceryList` as `Ingredient` instances.

 ```python
 from groceries import GroceryList